noahung/Radio-M/README_RELEASE.md

 - **Build errors**: Check the logs for specific error messages
 - **Signing issues**: Verify keystore path and password configuration
 - **Crashes on startup**: Check for missing or misconfigured native modules
-- **Google Sign-In issues**: Verify the google-services.json file is correctly configured

 ## Notes

 - The release build has optimizations enabled and debugging disabled
 - The splash screen should properly display for 3 seconds in the release build
-- Google Sign-In requires the correct configuration in google-services.json